WeegeeNumbuh1/FlightGazer/README.md

 - Program state is available in a json file for use elsewhere
 - Logs events when you detect aircraft beyond typical ADS-B range limits (DXing)
 - Robust and hard-to-break
-- Unique tools and fonts that can be used in other projects (don't forget to credit me)
+- Unique tools and custom-developed fonts that can be used in other projects (don't forget to credit me)
 - Constant development
 - Adequate documentation